 - Resources for your specific disability or information need?
 Try the Ready Reference with 60 topic focused lists hand selected by our librarians.

 - Organizations, agencies, publishers, and websites that focus on disability and rehabilitation?
 Try searching the Knowledgebase with more than 3,000 listings.

 - Current research projects?
-Try searching the Program Database, a compendium of current and previously funded research grants funded by the National Institute on Disability and Rehabilitation Research.
+Try searching the Program Database, a compendium of current and previously funded research grants funded by the National Institute on Disability, Independent Living, and Rehabilitation Research.
 Hint: Each project listing includes a list of documents indexed in REHABDATA.
 It's a great way to see what the grantees produce.